Marqui-13/Marqui-13/README.md

 - 👋 Hi, I’m @Marqui-13
-- 👀 I’m interested in Front End Web Development
+- 👀 I’m interested in Full Stack Web Development, Blockchain Development, and Game Development
-- 🌱 I’m currently learning React JS, Three JS, and improving current known languages(HTML5, CSS3, Java, JavaScript)
+- 🌱 I’m currently learning React JS, Next JS, Three JS, and improving current known languages(HTML5, CSS3, Java, JavaScript, Solidity)
 - 💞️ I’m looking to collaborate on anything that will enhance abilities with current known languages and teach new concepts or other languages
 - 📫 How to reach me marquiorr123@gmail.com